Latin American cuisine: Traditional eating customs

 There are many different kinds of traditions associated with eating in Latin America.
 There are a variety of special days where certain foods are consumed, as well as many holidays that are celebrated in Latin America.

 Traditions

 There are many forms of gratitude that inhabitants of Latin America employ when they discard excess food.
 Some people kiss the bread while others cut it before discarding it.

 Other such traditions are upheld largely by the country, Argentina and Uruguay have one such tradition known as a ":es:Ñoquis del 29" or "the Gnocchi 29", where on the 29th of each month a family eats gnocchi, sometimes placing money under their plate to wish for abundance in the next month.

-There is a holiday celebrated in Latin America known as Three Kings Day (otherwise known as Epiphany) which is celebrated on January 6 of each year where families feast in honor of God's manifestation in human form in Jesus.
+There is a holiday celebrated in Latin America known as Three Kings Day (otherwise known as Epiphany) which is celebrated on January 6 of each year where families feast in honor of the visitation of the Three Magi.

 In many countries of Latin America families consume lentils on the first day of the New Year because they are thought to bring prosperity.